EOSIO/eos/TUTORIAL.md

 #          user <= eosio.token::transfer        {"from":"eosio","to":"user","quantity":"100.0000 EOS","memo":"memo"}
 ```

-This time the output contains several different actions, issue and 3 transfers.
-While the only action we signed was
-`issue`, the `issue` action performed an "inline transfer" and the "inline transfer" notified the sender and receiver
-accounts.
-The output indicates all of the action handlers that were called, the order they were called in, and
-whether or not any output was generated by the action.
+This time the output contains several different actions:  one issue and three transfers.
+While the only action we signed was `issue`, the `issue` action performed an "inline transfer" and the "inline transfer" notified the sender and receiver accounts.
+The output indicates all of the action handlers that were called, the order they were called in, and whether or not any output was generated by the action.

-Technically the eosio.token contract could have skipped the `inline transfer` and opted to just modify the balances
-directly, but in this case the eosio.token contract is following our token convention which requires that all account
-balances be derivable by the sum of the transfer actions that reference them.
-It also requires that the sender and
-receiver of funds be notified so they can automate handling deposits and withdraws.
+Technically, the `eosio.token` contract could have skipped the `inline transfer` and opted to just modify the balances directly.
+However, in this case, the `eosio.token` contract is following our token convention that requires that all account balances be derivable by the sum of the transfer actions that reference them.
+It also requires that the sender and receiver of funds be notified so they can automate handling deposits and withdrawals.

-If you want to see the actual transaction that was broadcast you can use the `-d -j` options to indicate
-"don't broadcast" and "return transaction as json".
+If you want to see the actual transaction that was broadcast, you can use the `-d -j` options to indicate "don't broadcast" and "return transaction as json".

 ```
 $ cleos push action eosio.token issue '["user", "100.0000 EOS", "memo"]' -p eosio -d -j